|Grantee||Conservation Wildlife Fund ↗|

 |Type||Expanding the conservation footprint|

 Hwange National Park is home to a large and growing lion population.
 However, the buffer areas around Hwange suffer from high levels of snaring for bushmeat.
-This means that lion numbers are depleted in those areas and lions from the park are vulnerable to being killed in snares when they move into neighbouring areas.
-The Conservation Wildlife Fund is an initiative that has been developed by a consortium of tourism operators in Hwange.
-Their objective is to help create an effective buffer around Hwange NP by securing the adjacent forestry, communal and private wildlife areas - initially by tackling snaring, and in future, by tackling human-lion conflict.
-Funds have been requested from the LRF to help increase the number of anti-poaching units operating in these buffer areas.
-This initiative will be part-funded by the tourism industry, who are imposing bed-night levies on guests and as such will unlock a new source of funding for lion conservation.
+This means that lion numbers are depleted in those areas and lions from the park are vulnerable to being killed in snares when they move into neighboring areas.
+The Conservation Wildlife Fund (CWF) is an initiative that has been developed by a consortium of tourism operators in Hwange.
+Their objective is to help create an effective buffer around the park by securing the adjacent forestry, communal and private wildlife areas - initially by tackling snaring, and in future, by tackling human-lion conflict.
+This initiative is partly funded by the tourism industry, who are imposing bed-night levies on guests and as such will unlock a new source of funding for lion conservation.
+The LRF gave a seed grant to CWF in 2018 to help increase the number of anti-poaching units operating in these buffer areas.